- The San Francisco 49ers opened the NFL regular season at odds of +4500 to reach Super Bowl 54

 The 49ers were well down the list in the opening Super Bowl odds at +3433 but that was understandable.
 The Niners were coming off a 4-12 season in which QB Jimmy Garoppolo was lost for the season in Week 3 due to a knee injury.

-Bovada lists the Chiefs as -120 favorites to win the Super Bowl.
+The Chiefs are -120 favorites to win the Super Bowl.
 The 49ers are even money to win the game.

 San Francisco 49ers vs Kansas City Chiefs Super Bowl Odds